Accessibility Tools Recite Me

 The future direction for careers in England: maximising opportunities for personalised guidance within school and beyond

-During National Careers Week in the UK, Mark De Backer, EDT’s Deputy Director for Young People’s Services, considers whether 2024 could be the year that England shapes its careers system’s future.
+During National Careers Week in the UK, Mark De Backer, edt’s Deputy Director for Young People’s Services, considers whether 2024 could be the year that England shapes its careers system’s future.
 While there have been promising steps forward in shaping England’s careers provision in recent years, there remain significant opportunities for improvement.